xiaozhenxue/fault_localization/README.md

 This utility scirpts are developed for computing the cost for localizing a bug in the program.

-Suppose we have this file ready to use for a subject program:
+Suppose we have these files ready to use for a subject program:
-1) total number of imstruments,  and the buggy instrument
+1) status-file: the status of each test case
-2) a test suite and traces of each test case
+2) traces_file: the traces of each test case
-3) status of each test case
+3) instrument_file: total number of imstruments,  and the buggy instrument

 The usage of this scripts: